-703.2.1 The confined space shall be provided with two permanent openings as shown in Figure 703.2.1, one within 1 foot of the top of the space and one within 1 foot of the bottom of the space.
+703.2 All air taken from inside the building.
+Where all combustion air will be taken from inside the building, the confined space shall be provided with two permanent openings as shown in Figure 703.2.1, one near the top of the space and one near the bottom.